 In addition, the SAM has been provided to the following partners for their use: Oregon State, Iowa State, Purdue, Iowa, Nebraska, Kansas, North Dakota, Illinois, Oklahoma, Pennsylvania, Minnesota, Idaho, New Jersey, and Wisconsin.
+The following states have either already provided or have agreed to supply field data: Iowa, Michigan, Wisconsin, Minnesota, North Dakota, Kansas, Nebraska, Colorado, Pennsylvania and Utah.
 In addition, the FHWA mobile concrete lab has supplied samples from a number of different states.
-The research team has completed almost all of the hardened air-void analysis.
-Results have been included in this report.
+The research team has completed almost all of the hardened airvoid analysis and will present the results at the upcoming conference call and in the next quarterly report.
+Preliminary analysis shows that all of the state test results are showing similar agreement.